 The Department of Theatre, Dance, and Performance Studies hosted a university-wide performance reflecting upon the tragedy of the Pulse nightclub shooting in Orlando.
 After Orlando provided community members with a space to create material about Orlando, gun violence, LGBTQ issues, community and survival and the current state of the world.
 Readings were directed by Director of Graduate Studies Noe Montez and performances curated by Mellon Bridge Assistant Professor Kareem Khubchandani.
 This performance was staged in conjunction with Missing Bolts Productions & No Passport Theatre and co-sponsored and supported by the Latino Center, LGBT Center, Latino Studies, Africana Center, Asian American Center, Community Health, and University Chaplaincy.
 Read The Tufts Daily's review of the event.

 "Bravo to Noe, Kareem, and all the faculty and students involved in tonight's show 'After Orlando' — it was amazing to see so many folks from across the campus gather to pay tribute to those who lost their lives in the Pulse Nightclub shooting.
 The post-show dance party in the lobby was a great way to cap the evening and to celebrate everyone coming together."

 – Department Chair, Professor Heather Nathans

-Department of Drama and Dance year-long diversity and inclusion project launches with DNAWORKS visit
+Department of Theatre, Dance, and Performance Studies year-long diversity and inclusion project launches with DNAWORKS visit

 Daniel Banks of DNAWORKS joined us in September to help launch our year-long project on diversity and inclusion.
 DNAWORKS collaborates with arts organizations and departments to allow members to "empower one another towards creating new, socially relevant work."
 The department hopes to turn our sense of shared responsibility for creating more diverse and inclusive environments into action so that every aspect of our program reflects the values we share and the practices we believe in.